 CSSP backed companies will often offer EIS Shares so investors can use the significant tax breaks of the UK Enterprise Investment Scheme to help mitigate the risk of venture capital and maximise returns.

-Investments offered by CSS Partners are not appropriate to all investors.
+Alternative investment capital offered by CSS Partners is not appropriate to all investors.
 Our free client service aims to be of benefit to high net worth and sophisticated investors looking to achieve higher returns.

 The information in this website is provided by CSS Partners LLP.
 This website has been approved for the purposes of section 21 of the Financial Services and Markets Act by Charles Street Securities Europe LLP (CSSE), which is authorised and regulated by the Financial Conduct Authority.
 CSS Partners is an appointed representative of CSSE.